 7. City of Safranbolu (1994)

 A charming and well-preserved Ottoman-era town is nothing short of postcard photo waiting to be shot.
 From the cobbled stone streets encircled in by Ottoman Turkish homes to the famed architecture, its extraordinary Ottoman townscape makes this a worthwhile stop.
-You can experience and watch history come to life at the many markets, mosques, streets and neighbourhoods.
+You can enrich the experience of your Turkey vacation and watch history come to life at the many markets, mosques, streets and neighbourhoods.
 Don’t miss out on trying the famous Cavus grapes, found only in this area.
-Make a trip here, live a day of the Ottoman’s and we’re sure you will not be disappointed.
+Make a trip here, live a day of the Ottomans and we’re sure you will not be disappointed on your Turkey holidays.

 Location – Zonguldak Airport is the closest.
 Ankara is 150-200 kms and Istanbul is about 400 kms.